 Selling covered options

-As an alternative to hedging you can sell covered call options.
+An alternative to option hedging is selling covered calls.
 This approach won’t provide any downside protection.
-But as writer of the option you pocket the option premium and hope that it will expire worthless.
+But the writer of the option pockets the option premium and hopes that it will expire worthless.
 For a “short call” this happens if the price falls or remains the same.
 Of course if the price falls too far you will lose on the underlying position.
 But the premium collected from continually writing covered calls can be substantial and more than enough to offset downside losses.

 If the price rises you’ll have to pay out on the call you’ve written.
 But this expense will be covered by a rise in the value of the underlying, in the example NZDCHF.